 Suppose everything else is granted.
 Suppose the cosmological argument is sound, the fine-tuning of the universe is striking, consciousness resists physical reduction, and moral facts require a transcendent ground.
-There remains an objection that does not go away quietly, and that deserves not a clever response but a genuine one.
+There remains an objection that does not go away quietly, and that deserves a genuine response rather than a clever one.

 What the objection actually proves

 The problem of evil exists in two versions.
 The logical version claims that the existence of any evil at all is logically incompatible with the existence of God.
-This version has been largely abandoned in academic philosophy because the incompatibility is not logically tight — it is at least possible that a good God could have morally sufficient reasons to permit evil, even if we cannot fully specify what those reasons are.
+The version has been largely abandoned in academic philosophy because the incompatibility is not logically tight; a good God could have morally sufficient reasons to permit evil, even if we cannot fully specify what those reasons are.

-The evidential version is stronger and more honest: even if evil is not logically incompatible with God, the sheer scale and distribution of suffering in the world is evidence against a good and powerful God.
+The evidential version is stronger and more honest.
+Even if evil is not logically incompatible with God, the sheer scale and distribution of suffering in the world is evidence against a good and powerful God.
 Why this much?
 Why this kind?
 Why the suffering of the innocent?
+The version of the objection deserves a serious response.

 What can honestly be said